 Your final screen should look similar to this:

 You may want to rename the purple “Output 9-10” to “Skype Mix Output” and “Output 11-12” to “FaceTime mix output”

 Also, do not forget to set the volume of the two aux (yellow) channels to 0db.

-To control the overall volume you send each participant, adjust the volume of their respective mix-minus channel (purple tracks in the example above).
+To adjust the overall volume you send each participant, change the volume of their respective mix-minus channel (purple tracks in the example above).

-If any guest asks you to increase the volume of a specific input (say if the iTunes input or your mic is too low or hight for them) adjust that send amount using the small knobs next to the relevant send button.
+If any guest asks you to increase the volume of a specific input (say if the iTunes output or your mic is too low or hight for them) adjust the send amount using the small knobs next to the relevant bus channel on that input track.

 You are all set.
 Run a test recording with all your guests connected and see that they can all hear each other.